Stress and Brain Health

 It Damages Your Memory and Brain

 A calm mind is always the best way to solve any problem.
 When you get super stressed out, the signals and host of chemicals that comprise your thoughts and memories are traveling back and forth at extremely fast rates.
-Rapid fire chemicals create more chance for a miscommunication, and because stress can slow your cognitive ability, something is likely to be disrupted in some way or another.
+Rapid-fire chemicals create more chances for miscommunication, and because stress can slow your cognitive ability, something is likely to be disrupted in some way or another.
 Stress is so detrimental that it can actually shrink the physical size of your brain, so it would be a good idea to learn control as soon as you can.

 It Directly Kills Brain Cells